 Staying on top of all of your due dates means you won’t accidentally miss a meeting with a potential client because you forgot to write it down!
 That’s why it’s important to have a great calendar app or tool at your disposal.
 Google Calendar is an obvious choice, as it’s such a versatile tool that lets you sync different calendars at the same time.
 This means you can have all of your calendars in one place.
 You can also color code different appointments and even set blocks of time to “work” and receive notifications.
 This will make it easier to stay on track and stop wasting time.

 The best way to save money and time is to invest in yourself!
 When it comes to getting paid, make it easy and painless for both yourself and your clients.
-A great freelancer creates professional looking invoices for their clients, and invoice tools allow you to create a record of all of your time spent working.
+A great freelancer creates professional looking invoices for their clients, and invoice tools allow you to create a record of all of your time spent working and get paid in a timely manner.
 It can also track expenses and payments to help you save money and time.
 That means no more wasting time creating separate documents or having to log into different accounts.
 A good invoice tool is also nice to look at and easy to read, so when your clients see it they know you’re organized and professional.